 Skin conditions caused or aggravated by infection by malassezia include:

-- Pityriasis versicolor – most often due to the subspecies M. globosa, M. sympodialis and M. furfur
+- Pityriasis versicolor – most often due to M. globosa, M. sympodialis and M. furfur

 - Malassezia folliculitis due to the yeast growing in the hair follicles where they produce inflammation

 - Seborrhoeic dermatitis, dandruff, sebopsoriasis and facial or scalp psoriasis - – most often due to M. restricta and M. globosa.

 - Neonatal cephalic pustulosis, a pustular eruption on young babies that resembles infantile acne

 - Possibly, some cases of confluent and reticulated papillomatosis, a pigmented eruption occurring mainly on the chest, back and neck of adolescent girls

 - Some facial atopic dermatitis; in this case there may be specific IgE antibodies directed against Malassezia and positive prick tests to the organism

 - Rarely, invasive pityrosporosis in immunodeficient individuals.

 How are skin conditions associated with malassezia diagnosed?

 The diagnosis of skin conditions associated with malassezia is often made clinically but can be confirmed when skin scrapings reveal malassezia (see laboratory tests for fungal infection).
 Microscopy of malassezia, using potassium hydroxide (KOH) preparations, shows clusters of yeast cells and long hyphae.
 The appearance is said to be like 'spaghetti and meatballs'.
 The hyphae filaments used to be called 'Malassezia' and the yeast forms were called 'Pityrosporum', but mycologists eventually realised they were the same bimorphic organism.